Why is a personalized fitness experience for members so important at your fitness studio? Well…

 Furthermore, the changes you make need to reflect the attitudes and preferences of your members… not your wallet, and not your team.

 Here’s an all too common example.
 A studio has back-to-back classes.
 One draws members and the other doesn’t.
 Your options are to:

 a) Combine the classes into one,

 b) Drop the class that doesn’t draw, or

 c) Change instructors to see if attendance rises.

 What’s the best answer?

-Ideally, the customer will end up dictating the environment, which is a good thing.
-The job of the studio is to capitalize on this culture and expand it to whatever lengths it needs to create a differentiating experience while simultaneously creating a personalized one.
+The job of the studio is to capitalize on this culture and expand it to whatever lengths it needs to create a personalized experience while simultaneously creating one that differentiates them from its competition.